-- Common directorships across Standard Ireland and Standard Club; - Cross-review of Standard Club issues in place at board and management level; - Right to commute the quota share contract in place with Standard Re at any time, for any reason under the terms of the contract; - Standard Re has undertaken to advise Standard Ireland and Standard UK of any material change in their investment rules; - Standard Ireland monitors the performance and solvency of Standard Club and the implied security offered by Standard Re; - Standard Ireland, Standard Asia, Standard UK and Standard Re are all subject to regular review by Standard & Poor's: they are all presently rated 'A' (strong) with stable outlook - Standard Ireland monitors the forward-looking solvency of Standard Re and the Standard Club group as a whole as an integral part of its risk management framework; - Standardised processes, procedures and risk control measures are in place across the group.
+- Common directorships across Standard Ireland and Standard Club; - Cross-review of Standard Club issues in place at board and management level; - Right to commute the quota share contract in place with Standard Re at any time, for any reason under the terms of the contract; - Standard Re has undertaken to advise Standard Ireland and Standard UK of any material change in their investment rules: - Standard Ireland monitors the performance and solvency of Standard Club and the implied security offered by Standard Re; - Standard Ireland, Standard Asia, Standard UK and Standard Re are all subject to regular review by Standard & Poor's: they are all presently rated 'A' (strong) with stable outlook; - Standard Ireland monitors the forward-looking solvency of Standard Re and the Standard Club group as a whole as an integral part of its risk management framework; - Standardised processes, procedures and risk control measures are in place across the group.

-The Standard Club recovery plan, which was approved in January 2022, considers the impact of stress events on the solvency of the group and details the recovery options open to the club to ensure it remains financially resilient and in compliance with its regulatory capital requirements.
+The recovery plan considers the impact of stress events on the solvency of the group and details the recovery options open to the club to ensure it remains financially resilient and in compliance with its regulatory capital requirements.